-Update 1, August 3rd, 1:05pm PST: LinkedIn has responded stating that after careful consideration and careful review of all ads, landing pages and the nature of our business, they will re-enable all of our ads and we may continue to run all previous ads that were ran prior.
+Update 1, August 3rd, 1:05pm PST: LinkedIn has responded stating that after careful consideration and careful review of all ads, landing pages and the nature of our business, they will re-enable all of our ads (including the ones featuring female software engineers) and we may continue to run all previous ads that were ran prior.
 This is fantastic news for everyone and we’re thrilled this decision was made.

 Today was a disappointing day at Toptal.
-We saw extreme sexism within the tech community, from an industry leader and advertising partner that we work with quite extensively: LinkedIn.
+We saw extreme sexism in technology, our own community, from an industry leader and advertising partner that we work with quite extensively: LinkedIn.

 As many companies, we run LinkedIn advertisements to acquire new companies, clients, developers and internal employees.
-We run a mixture of male and female advertisements.
+We run a mixture of male and female advertisements, despite a disproportionately small percentage of female engineers in our network.
 We’ve taken extremely professional photos of both men and women who are part of the Toptal network and made sure they looked sharp, well dressed and happy; however, LinkedIn’s internal advertising’s staff completely disagrees that they both look sharp, well dressed and happy.
-Actually, they believe, with 100% certainty, that the women in our advertisements are offensive and harmful to their user base.
+Actually, they believe, with 100% certainty, that the female software engineers in our advertisements are offensive and harmful to their user base.
 To me, this is unbelievable.

 It started off a month ago with our head of online marketing going on vacation.
 We stopped monitoring our LinkedIn account daily as it was running pretty smoothly.
 We would check in about once a week to make sure everything was running along smoothly and going well.
 However, last week, Breanden, our COO, logged in, and noticed something very strange.
 Almost all of our advertisements were turned off.

 Puzzled, we contacted support with the following message:

 “All of our ads were recently disapproved and I’m trying to figure out why.“